-The DBMS\METADATA package provides interfaces for extracting complete definitions of database objects.
+The DBMS_METADATA package and DBMS_DEVELOPER.GET_METADATA function provides interfaces for extracting complete definitions of database objects.

-The definitions can be expressed either as XML or as SQL DDL.
+Using the DBMS_METADATA package, the definitions can be expressed either as XML or as SQL DDL.
 Oracle Database provides two styles of interface: a flexible, sophisticated interface for programmatic control, and a simplified interface for ad hoc querying.